telefonicaid/fiware-facts/README.rst

 ----------

 To execute the unit tests you must have a redis-server and a rabbitmq-server up and running.
+Please take a look to the installation manual in order to configure those components.

 After that, you can execute this folloing commands: